addyosmani/microtemplatez/README.md

 A very compact micro-templating solution created for learning purposes.
-Currently 0.2KB minified
+Currently under 180 bytes minified, 168 using a few other optimizations.

 ### Sample usage